By using this site, you agree to the Privacy Policy and Terms of Use.

 Forthglade: best quality budget wet food

-Forthglade sits at the upper end of the “budget” wet food category, but the quality justifies the slight premium.
-Their trays typically cost 80p to £1.10 each, depending on where you buy them.
+Forthglade falls at the upper end of the “budget” wet food category, but the quality justifies that slight premium.
+Trays typically cost 80p to £1.10 each, depending on where you buy.

-What makes Forthglade stand out is their ingredient philosophy.
-All recipes are grain-free, use single-source proteins (so you know exactly what meat your dog is eating), and contain no artificial additives, colours, or preservatives.
-The meat content is a minimum of 65% in most recipes, which is higher than most competitors at any price point.
+What sets Forthglade apart is their ingredient philosophy.
+All recipes are grain-free, use single-source proteins, so you know clearly what meat your dog is eating, and contain no artificial additives, colors, or preservatives.
+Most recipes have a minimum meat content of 65%, which is higher than most competitors, even at higher price points.

 Forthglade is made in Devon and has been producing dog food since 1971.
-They’re PFMA members and their food is widely available.
-The natural soft texture also makes them a good choice for older dogs or dogs with dental issues who struggle with harder foods.
+These are PFMA members and their food is widely available.
+The natural soft texture also makes them a good choice for older dogs or those who have trouble eating harder foods due to dental issues.

-If your dog has skin issues, the salmon recipes are worth trying.
-The omega-3 fatty acids in salmon can help with coat condition and inflammation.
+If your dog has skin issues, salmon recipes are worth trying.
+Salmon contains omega-3 fatty acids, which can help with coat condition and inflammation.
 I’ve covered this in more detail in my guide to the best cheap dog food for itchy skin.

 Typical price: 80p-£1.10 per 395g tray.
 Multipacks often bring the per-tray cost down to around 70-80p.